 This is also an excellent opportunity to integrate writing into your discussion of point of view.
-Check out these no prep ways to integrate writing while teaching point of view.
+Check out these fun, no prep ways to integrate writing into your point of view lessons.

 Teaching Students to Understand Both Sides of an Argument

-Use this free point of view graphic organizer to help students organize their thoughts about both sides of an argument.
-Look for the “POV Nonfiction: Thinking About Both Sides Reusable” resource.
+Use this Nonfiction Thinking About Both Sides Graphic Organizer to help students organize their thoughts about both sides of an argument.

 Give students plenty of time to think about reasons to support BOTH points of view.
 Modeling how to think about both points of view first can be very helpful.
 Some fun topics that can be used with this graphic organizer are:

-• Asking permission to use the restroom/going to the restroom whenever you need to
+- asking permission to use the restroom vs going to the restroom whenever you need to

-• Raising your hand before speaking in class/speaking whenever you want
+- raising your hand before speaking in class vs speaking whenever you want

 Teaching Students that Authors are Not Always Right

 Fortunately (in this instance), most schools are poorly funded and have textbooks with outdated information in them!
-If you have a textbook like that (for example, science textbooks claiming Pluto is the 9th planet, or social studies books with outdated maps), you can use it as an example to students that just because this information is in a book – a textbook even – doesn’t mean it’s all true.
+If you have a textbook like that (for example, science textbooks claiming Pluto is the 9th planet, or social studies books with outdated maps), you can use it as an example to 3rd, 4th, and 5th grade students that just because this information is in a book - a textbook even - doesn't mean it's all true.

 You can also search for articles online with clearly inaccurate or strongly biased information.
 If your Facebook feed is anything like mine, you'll see articles like this on a regular basis.

-A few of the reading passages in my Point of View Activities Resource were written to be deliberately and obviously biased.
-I included questions to encourage students to think about whether or not they should trust the author.
+I deliberately included some obviously biased reading passages in this Point of View Activities Resource since this can be hard so hard to find.
+Many of the questions encourage students to think about whether or not they should trust the author.

 Don't stop teaching students to identify first, second, and third person point of view, but do make sure to encourage students to think about other point of view topics!